Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 # <div align="center">NBA 2nd-Half Predictions</div>
 #### <div align="center">by Alex Diaz-Clark</div>
-Developing a supervised machine learning algorith to predict which team will score more points in the second-half of NBA games, including cost-benefit analysis, and betting simulation.
+Developing a supervised machine learning algorithm to predict which team will score more points in the second-half of NBA games, including a cost-benefit analysis, and betting simulation.

 ## Background